sailfish009/openstructure/modules/seq/base/doc/seq.rst

 --------------------------------------------------------------------------------

 The :class:`AlignmentHandle` represents a list of aligned sequences.
-In constrast to :class:`SequenceList`, an alignment requires all sequences to be of the same length.
+In contrast to :class:`SequenceList`, an alignment requires all sequences to be of the same length.
 New instances of alignments are created with :func:`CreateAlignment` and :func:`AlignmentFromSequenceList`.